tilleul/apple2/tools/6502_assembler/README.md

 - fixed instructions because columns were shifted with latest release
 - added syntax highlighting for SUBs
 - deleted Excel external link

+### v1.2.0 (Feb 15, 2021)
+- added linker
+- linker requires Libre Office v7.1.x or above (or MS Excel)
+- added globals labels page
+- removed more external links
+- little fixes here and there
+- removed Wagner's code samples
+- can reference ASCII values with ' or "
+- errors highlighting
+- added numerous examples in instructions_code sheet (used as a test sheet)

 ## Licence
 You may freely use, copy (etc) this spreadsheet for your own creations and you may also redistribute it on any kind of media as long as the "instructions" sheet is included and not modified.